 Typically Apple holds its iPhone event in the second week of September and normally on a Tuesday.
 If 2020 had been a standard year, the iPhone 12 would likely have been unveiled on 8 September 2020.

-Of course, 2020 has not been a normal year thanks to the global situation.
-Instead, Apple revealed the iPhone 12 series on 13 October, breaking the pattern and making it harder to determine when the iPhone 13 event might take place.
+Of course, 2020 was not a normal year thanks to the ongoing global situation.
+Instead, Apple revealed the iPhone 12 series on 13 October, breaking the pattern and making it harder to determine when the iPhone 13 (or iPhone 14) event might take place.

-If the pattern returns to normal for 2021, the iPhone 13 event could take place on 7 September.
-Of course nothing is confirmed as yet, nor will it be until at least end of August 2021.
+If the pattern returns to normal for 2021 - which it has been claimed to do - the iPhone 13 event could take place on 7 September.
+It's said availability could start in the third week of September.
+Of course no event is confirmed as yet, nor will it be until at least end of August 2021.

 In terms of price, we'd expect the iPhone 13 series to start around the same as the iPhone 12 range.